ish-cd/help/api.md

 Where _{api.token}_ is the JWT token you generated, without any quotes or brackets.

-Note that all requests to the drush.io API must be made over https.
+Note that all requests to the Ish CD API must be made over https.
 To keep your account safe, be sure to revoke any API tokens that you are no longer using.

 Now that you know how to authenticate requests, [learn how to run a job](#running-jobs)!